Fattoresaimon/I2CEncoderV2.1/README.md

 I2C Encoder V2.1 also has an open-drain interrupt pin.
 It is set to logic low every time an interrupt occurs, the source of interrupt can be customized.

 ## Where you can get this board?
-This project is avaiable on our [Tindie store!](https://www.tindie.com/products/Saimon/i2c-encoder-v2/)
+This project is available on our [DuPPa store](https://www.duppa.net/duppa-shop/) and also in our [Tindie store!](https://www.tindie.com/products/Saimon/i2c-encoder-v2/)